America Chavez

 America Chavez is a superhero appearing in American comic books published by Marvel Comics.
 Created by writer Joe Casey and artist Nick Dragotta, the character first appeared in Vengeance #1 (September 2011).
 Chavez is a lesbian superhero of Latin-American origin.
-She has assumed the mantle of Miss America from the superheroine Madeline Joyce.
-She has also been a member of the A-Force, the Ultimates, and the Young Avengers at various points in her history.
+She has assumed the mantle of Miss America, previously held by the superheroine Madeline Joyce.
+Over the course of her publication history, she has been a member of several superhero teams, including A-Force, the Ultimates, and the Young Avengers.

 The character was initially depicted as originating from the Utopian Parallel, a dimension outside time and space.
 She was a Starling of the Fuertona species, an alien race typically possessing supernatural abilities.
 Her origin was later retconned, revealing that she was born on Earth to scientists attempting to cure her of a disease.
 The Utopian Parallel was redefined as a medical facility where she underwent experimentation, which ultimately led to the development of her powers.
 Chavez's signature power is the creation of star-shaped portals that enable her to travel across space and time.

 Chavez has been described as one of Marvel's most notable and powerful female heroes, being labelled as the publisher's first Latin-American LGBT character to star in a comic book series as the eponymous character.
 Since her original introduction in comics, the character has been featured in various other Marvel-licensed products, including video games, animated television series, and merchandise.
 The character made her live-action debut in the Marvel Cinematic Universe film Doctor Strange in the Multiverse of Madness (2022), portrayed by Xochitl Gomez.

 Concept and creation

 Joe Casey, the creator of America Chavez, expressed his desire to create a character that would resonate with audiences as deeply as certain figures had with him in his youth.
 Reflecting on 2010, he admitted uncertainty about whether a substantial audience existed for a Latina superhero, though he is gratified that the times have evolved to embrace her.
-He further remarked that he imbued America Chavez with a distinctive individuality and robust self-confidence, envisioning her as a figure of formidable strength and resolve.
-In his view, she was crafted as "the Muhammad Ali of the Marvel Universe", embodying heroism that transcends traditional roles, much like Ali’s impact extended beyond boxing.
+He further remarked that he imbued Chavez with a distinctive individuality and robust self-confidence, envisioning her as a figure of formidable strength and resolve.
+In his view, she was crafted as "the Muhammad Ali of the Marvel Universe," embodying heroism that transcends traditional roles, much like Ali's impact extended beyond boxing.